bhauman/bhauman.github.com/drafts/devcards.md

 manipulating the main application into a particular state.
 For
 example: we are writing a game, and we just changed some behavior of the game and need to verify that the change worked.
-We will have to interact with the game and put it into the specific state that will validate that what we did worked.
+We will have to interact with the game in order to put it into the specific state which will help us validate our change worked.

 We are normally constrained to working within **ONE** instance of the application at hand.
 It doesn't have to be this way, but currently the